hashicorp/katakoda/terraform-custom-provider-workshop/overview.md

 Your development environment contains the following.

-- `Makefile`{{open}} contains helper functions used to build, package and install the HashiCups provider.
-The `OS_ARCH` has been updated to `linux_amd64` to match the workspace's.
+- The `Makefile`{{open}} file contains helper functions used to build, package and install the HashiCups provider.
+The `OS_ARCH` is `linux_amd64`, which matches the katacoda workspace you are building.
-- `docker_compose` directory contains the files required to initialize a local instance of HashiCups.
+- The `docker_compose` directory contains the files required to initialize a local instance of HashiCups.
-- `examples` directory contains sample Terraform configuration that can be used to test the HashiCups provider.
+- The `examples` directory contains sample Terraform configuration that can be used to test the HashiCups provider.
-- `main.go`{{open}} is the main entry point.
-This file creates a valid, executable Go binary that Terraform Core can consume.
+- The `main.go`{{open}} file is the provider's entry point.
+You will compile this file into a valid, executable Go binary that Terraform Core can consume.
-- `hashicups` directory contains the main provider code.
+- The `hashicups` directory contains the main provider code.
 This will be where the provider's resources and data source implementations will be defined.

-`hashicups/resource_order.go`{{open}} defines `resourceOrder()` and contains boilerplate and comments to guide you through adding CRUD capabilities to an existing provider.
+    - `hashicups/resource_order.go`{{open}} defines `resourceOrder()` and contains boilerplate and comments to guide you through adding CRUD capabilities to an existing provider.

 ## Katacoda Notes